KoderKat/keyblade/README.md

 ## Running scrapers

-To run a particular scraper, cd into the top directory of the chosen scraper and run the command "scrapy crawl <name of spider>".
+To run a particular scraper, cd into the top directory of the chosen scraper and run the command "scrapy crawl name_of_spider".

+Example:
+  $ cd src/ao3-spider/ao3-spider/ao3/
+  $ scrapy crawl ao3

 ## Running the Auto-Rating Classifier